KnapsackPro/knapsack_pro-ruby/README.md

 #### How to use CodeClimate with knapsack_pro?

-You can check CodeClimate docs about [parallel and multiple test suites](https://docs.codeclimate.com/docs/configuring-test-coverage#section-parallel-and-multiple-test-suites).
+You can check CodeClimate docs about [parallel tests](https://docs.codeclimate.com/docs/configuring-test-coverage#section-parallel-tests) and [multiple test suites](https://docs.codeclimate.com/docs/configuring-test-coverage#section-multiple-test-suites).

 #### How to run knapsack_pro only on a few parallel CI nodes instead of all?